Identity & Intergroup Relations Lab

 Under Review or Revision

-Lai, C. K. & Le Forestier, J. (Revise and resubmit).
+Lai, C. K. & Le Forestier, J. M. (Revise and resubmit).
 A comparative investigation of interventions to reduce anti-fat prejudice across five implicit measures.
 Journal of Experimental Psychology: General.

 Le Forestier, J. M., Page-Gould, E., & Chasteen, A. L. (Under review).
 Can intergroup contact on social media reduce prejudice?
 Developing and testing a longitudinal intergroup contact field intervention on social media.